Topological entropy of stationary three-dimensional turbulence: Theory

-To proceed further, we realize that the time evolution of a material line (see Fig.\ref{fig:fig1}) manifests as a sum of two independent contributions, namely local deformation and rigid body rotation.
+To proceed further, we realize that the time evolution of a material line (see Fig.\ref{fig:line_stretching}) manifests as a sum of two independent contributions, namely local deformation and rigid body rotation.
 This is effected by the velocity gradient tensor, which is written as

 where $\bm \Gamma $ is the rate of strain tensor, capturing the symmetric part of the velocity gradient, and $ \bm \Omega$ is the rotational tensor, capturing the anti-symmetric part.
-This decomposition reflects the general property of any square matrix, which can be expressed as the sum of a symmetric and an anti-symmetric component.
-This allows us to time evolve the separation vector $\Delta \bm{x}$ between any two nearby tracers as (see Fig. \ref{fig:fig1})
+This decomposition reflects the general property of any square matrix that it can be written as the sum of a symmetric and an anti-symmetric matrix.
+This allows us to evolve the separation vector $\Delta \bm{x}$ between two nearby tracers in time as (see Fig. \ref{fig:line_stretching})